rgambord/c99-doc/doc/sections/7/23/3/5/index.rst

 .. _9899_7.23.3.5p4:

+.. container:: snum

+   :ref:`4 <9899_7.23.3.5p4>`

-:ref:`4 <9899_7.23.3.5p4>` Some conversion specifiers can be modified by the inclusion of an E or O modifier character to indicate an alternative format or specification.
+Some conversion specifiers can be modified by the inclusion of an E or O modifier character to indicate an alternative format or specification.
 If the alternative format or specification does not exist for the current locale, the modifier is ignored.

 %Ec
    is replaced by the locale's alternative date and time representation.